JVET stays for Joint Video Exploration Team, we must become familiar with this acronym as we did with hevc or simpler h265 few years ago.

 Consider that scanning an A4 sheet (21 by 29.7 cm) at 300 dpi (dot per inch, about 12 pixel per millimeter).
 That sheet landscape oriented is a 3K (3507 pixels).

 Projecting the smallest "8k" screen (7680x4320) on a 4 mm pitch professional LED composable display (used in theatrical background) generate 30.72 wide by 17.28 meters tall image.
-But at home, do we need of such sizes ?

 The market continously requires us to buy wider and wider screens.